Teksta versija

 Sale at a Free Price, Exchange, or Investment in a Capital Company

 1) according to the accounting records data, the remaining balance sheet value of the movable property is less than EUR 700.
-In such case the sale price shall not be less than the remaining value;
+In such case the sales price shall not be less than the remaining value;

 2) expenditures of an auction exceed the value of the property;

 4) immovable property is acquired by the person referred to in Section 4, Paragraph four of this Law.
-In such case the sale price shall be equal to the notional price (Section 8).
+In such case the sale price shall be equal to the notional price (Section 8);

 (3) [13 June 2013]

-[22 June 2005; 21 October 2010; 8 July 2011; 13 June 2013; 12 September 2013]
+[22 June 2005; 21 October 2010; 8 July 2011; 13 June 2013; 12 September 2013; 12 October 2023; 27 March 2024]

-(4) If several pieces of immovable property can ensure the performance of the functions of a public person, exchange of immovable property shall be announced in the official gazette Latvijas Vēstnesis.
+(4) If several pieces of immovable property can ensure the performance of the functions of a public entity, exchange of immovable property shall be announced in the official gazette Latvijas Vēstnesis.
 Applicants shall be selected by applying the Public Procurement Law.

 [22 June 2005; 18 June 2009; 10 September 2009; 21 October 2010; 20 June 2019]